Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 Output artifact Task-ready classifier/regressor Frozen backbone to be fine-tuned later

-When to use You have some labels and can’t afford more You have massive unlabeled corpora and want reusable features
+When to use You have some labels and can’t afford more You have substantial unlabeled corpora and want reusable features

 Example 250 labeled CIFAR-10 + 50k unlabeled → 94% accuracy Pretrain on 1B images → fine-tune on ImageNet